mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 <!--
 Write Setre has caring about Linyu's life and future.

  -->

 ## Chapter 10

-He found that his eyes had adjusted to the darkness, but it was still quite difficult to look for fallen trees in such a dense forest.
-He made a point to use his ears, to listen for a breeze flowing freely at the top of a hill or whistling across the decaying bark of a fallen tree.
-Maybe that's how Setre found him, he thought.
+His eyes had been relieved of kanosin, but the darkness still made his search for fallen trees quite difficult in such a dense forest.
+The blue line at his chest and the glimmer of Ara-light through the leaves were the only things keeping him from running into a rogue branch or a raised root.At a break in the trees he listened to the breeze whistling across the ancient bark, hoping to hear some hint of a fallen tree or the soft footsteps of his mysterious benefactor.

 He came across another tree with a coil set into its trunk.
 This time, the coil was polished and covered in sap, presumably from the tree it was attached do. _That veiled maman must have put these around.
 Who is thi?_ He wanted to stop to observe, but he forced himself to continue onward.
 Only a few steps, and he quickly found himself facing a giant obstacle.
 He followed it left and right, and made out the shape of a giant fallen tree thrusting its behemoth roots toward the sky, and he knew he'd come to his destination.
 Against the roots, he rested himself and gazed into the darkness from where he had fled.